DavidVentura/PicoPico/README.md

 Project to attempt to create hardware for the [Pico-8](https://www.lexaloffle.com/pico-8.php).

-I'd like to eventually get a very basic game running on a [Raspberry Pi Pico](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html)
+I'd like to eventually get a very basic game running on a ~[Raspberry Pi Pico](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html)~[ESP32](https://www.adafruit.com/product/3979)

 Be aware, the code will be terrible, this is a project to learn: